Amelia “Mimi” Collabolletta, a lifelong resident of Croton Falls, died Thursday June 27, 2013 at Putnam Hospital Center. She was 100 years old.

 In lieu of flowers contributions may be made in Mimi’s memory to the American Cancer Society and/or American Heart Association.

 Published by Elizabeth Ailes; edited by Douglas Cunningham.
 845-225-3633.
-The leading news source on Carmel, Mahopac, Brewster, Patterson and Southeast.
+The leading news source on Carmel, Mahopac, Kent, Brewster, Patterson and Southeast.